Important Global Message

 This is specialized police work receiving and screening telephone calls in a communications center utilizing a computerized telephone system.

-Employees in this class are responsible for the accurate, rapid and effective evaluation of, and response to, telephone calls for information and emergency requests for police and fire assistance.
+Police Complaint Officers are responsible for the accurate, rapid and effective evaluation of, and response to, telephone calls for information and emergency requests for police and fire assistance.
 Work is performed in accordance with prescribed law enforcement procedures and departmental regulations; however, independent judgment is exercised in determining the scope of dispatch for police and fire units.
 Supervision is received from a shift supervisor who reviews work for conformance with proper procedures and who confers with the employee on unusual or difficult calls.
+Performs minor maintenance tasks associated with the position, for example, resetting computerized dispatch systems, preparing malfunction reports for telephone or equipment repairs, and related work as required.

 - Receives telephone calls from the public relative to the reporting of accidents, crimes, disturbances of the peace, suspicious persons, emergency illnesses and fire related emergencies, and a variety of unusual incidents.